frpunlocking-com/android_kernel_realme_sm6375/README.md

 ## Changelog

 All notable changes to this project are documented in this file.
-Note: Pre-release versions (Alpha and Beta builds prior to v1.0.0) are marked as pre-release on GitHub and listed separately below.
+Note: Pre-release versions (Alpha and Beta builds prior to v1.0.0) are marked as pre-release on GitHub and listed separately in the [CHNAGELOG.md](CHANGELOG.md)..

 ### v2.0.0